 Mountain bikers can ride on three trails in Appalachian District’s Hot Springs area.
 The 3.6-mile Laurel River Trail follows an old railroad grade.

 The Golden Ridge Trail offers several vistas from Rich Mountain along its 7.5 mile route.
 Check out mountain views along Mill Ridge Trail’s four miles of old roadbed.

 Near Bryson City

 Tsali Recreation Area’s challenging single-track trails overlook Fontana Lake and the Great Smoky Mountains.

 Each day, half of the 42 designated trail miles are open to bikes, and the other half are open to horses.
 Users can pay a daily fee at trailhead.
 An annual pass is available at Cheoah District and two vendors.
-For more information on passes and permits, click here
+Visit the passes and permits page for more information.

 Near Brevard and Asheville